Timely Comics: Creation

 That initial comic, cover-dated October 1939, quickly sold out 80,000 copies, prompting Goodman to produce a second printing, cover-dated November 1939.
 The latter is identical except for a black bar over the October date in the inside-front-cover indicia, and the November date added at the end.
 That sold approximately 800,000 copies.
-With a hit on his hands, Goodman began assembling an in-house staff, hiring Funnies, Inc. writer-artist Joe Simon as editor.
+With newfound success, Goodman began assembling an in-house staff, hiring Funnies, Inc. writer-artist Joe Simon as editor.
 Simon brought along his collaborator, artist Jack Kirby, followed by artist Syd Shores.
 Goodman then formed Timely Comics, Inc., beginning with comics cover-dated April 1941 or Spring 1941.

 There is evidence that "Red Circle Comics", a name that would be used for an unrelated imprint of Archie Comics in the 1970s and 1980s – may have been a term in use as Goodman prepared to publish his first comic book.
 Historian Les Daniels, referring to Goodman's pulp-magazine line, describes the name Red Circle as "a halfhearted attempt to establish an identity for what was usually described loosely as 'the Goodman group' [made] when a new logo was adopted: a red disk surrounded by a black ring that bore the phrase 'A Red Circle Magazine.'
 But it appeared only intermittently, when someone remembered to put it on [a pulp magazine's] cover.
 Historian Jess Nevins, conversely, writes that, "Timely Publications [was how] Goodman's group [of companies] had become known; before this, it was known as 'Red Circle' because of the logo that Goodman had put on his pulp magazines...."
 The Grand Comics Database identifies 23 issues of Goodman comic books from 1944 to 1959 with Red Circle, Inc. branding, and a single 1948 issue under Red Circle Magazines Corp.